 Skip to content

-Convert HEIC to PNG on Mac for editing.
+Convert HEIC to PNG on Mac with GetCompress, Preview, or sips for retouch workflows.
 Send clients JPEG unless they asked for PNG.

 By Petr Samokhin

-You need PNG in Photoshop for masks and retouching, not another lossy JPEG save. iPhone HEIC files are efficient on device but wrong for editors that expect PNG or flat TIFF.
-Portrait selects, product cutouts, and compositing workflows often need lossless entry.
-Converting locally avoids cloud upload of full-resolution phone shots and keeps client work on your Mac.
-Expect large PNG files: that is normal for phone resolution without another lossy step.
+You need PNG in Photoshop for masks and retouching, not another lossy JPEG save. iPhone HEIC files are efficient on device but wrong for editors that expect PNG.
+Expect large files: that is normal for phone resolution without another lossy step.
+Converting locally keeps client work on your Mac.

 When PNG instead of JPEG